Documentation

 • Paragraph Style: Character Default: Characters will read from left to right or right to left depending on the Unicode character used.

-The following options are present only when the cursor is located inside a table.
+These options are present only when the cursor is located inside a table.

 • This Table: Table LTR: Columns will read from left to right.